Time Out says

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that venues remain open.

-Clad in Italian Carrara marble, the 'marble temple' is a well-proportioned meld of East and West by Italian Hercules Manfredi.
-It was commissioned in 1899 by Rama V, who was a monk in the original Ayutthaya-era temple, and one room contains his ashes.
-The bot has stained-glass windows of Thai mythology and a replica of Thailand's much-venerated Buddha image: the haloed Phra Phutta Chinirat of Pitsanuloke.
-Lining the cloister, 53 Buddha images cover every era, style, mudra (gesture) and provenance.
-Monks collect alms every morning by standing out front instead of walking.
+Clad in Italian Carrara marble, Wat Benchamabophit is a well-proportioned meld of East and West designed by Italian architect Hercules Manfredi.
+Commissioned in 1899 by Rama V (one room contains his ashes), the temple features stained-glass windows depicting scenes from Thai mythology and a replica of Thailand's much-venerated Buddha image: the haloed Phra Phutta Chinirat of Pitsanuloke.
+Monks collect alms every morning by standing out front.